-The Space Needle has reopened to visitors after completing a host of coronavirus-related upgrades
+Space Needle reopens to visitors after host of coronavirus-related upgrades

 New hours, ticket information and details about safety upgrades are available on the Needle’s website, and there is a discount for Washington state residents.

 The Space Needle closed to the public in mid-March, as the coronavirus was spreading throughout Washington and details about the virus were a little fuzzy.
-At that point, Olson said, Needle officials made a series of decisions that ended up paying dividends.
+At that point, Olson said, Needle officials made a series of decisions that have ended up paying dividends.
 They decided to focus on air quality, sanitation and touchless procedures.
 Three months later, we understand that the virus can be spread through aerosols and on surfaces.

 They installed ultraviolet lights designed to kill airborne viruses like the coronavirus and bacteria in the air-handling systems.
-Forced air is sometimes exposed twice to two different kinds of light — UV-C and far-UV-C. This includes the Space Needle’s claustrophobia-inducing elevators – the only open-air elevators in North America.
+Forced air is sometimes exposed twice to two different kinds of light — UV-C and far-UV-C. The Space Needle’s claustrophobia-inducing elevators use fresh air for circulation.
 They’ve also eliminated the use of cash, even installing reverse-ATM kiosks that will convert cash into a card.

 Olson said they’ve focused on “redundant layers of safety, so it doesn’t rely on one technology or one person or one process.”